ghazi-hishamuddin/Whey-To-Go-Project/3. SQL Querying/README.md

 |...       |...     |...                           |...                  |...                          |...              |
 */
 ```
 The client mentioned that her brother, who assists with logistics, wants to implement a $7.50 fee for delivery orders.
 To calculate the total sales including the delivery fee, I will create a view using a CTE.
-This approach is necessary because each order can have multiple items, and adding the delivery fee directly to the previous query would incorrectly apply the fee to each item instead of the entire order.
+This approach is necessary because each order can have multiple items, and adding the delivery fee directly to the previous query would apply the fee to each item instead of the entire order.

 ``` SQL
 CREATE VIEW sales_with_delivery AS